Updated January 2024

 Allan Stitt, president and CEO of ADR Chambers, told Law Times that the demand for mediators and other ADR professionals in Canada did not drop as expected during the pandemic.
 Instead, the number of clients seeking such services held steady.

 The Government of Canada Job Bank includes mediators in a broader category of human resources professionals.
-It says demand in this field should be strong through 2024 in Ontario, Quebec, and the Prairie provinces.
+It says demand in this field should be strong through 2025 in Ontario, Manitoba, and the Yukon.

 WHAT IS THE ROLE OF A MEDIATOR?